namoosir/Mock-Shell/README.md

 # Mock-Shell
-A limited functionality highly-scalable mock shell made with Java made in a group of four.
+A limited functionality highly-scalable mock shell made with Java in a group of four.